Middle Piney Lake Picnic Site

 Directions

-From Big Piney, head west on WY 350 for approximately 10 miles until it transitions into County Road 111/Middle Piney Road.
-Continue on CR 111 for an additional 10 miles into Bridger-Teton National Forest where it becomes FS Road 10046.
-Follow FS 10046 for approximately 2 miles, veer left at the fork onto FS 10024 towards Middle Piney Lake.
-Follow FS 10024 for approximately 0.75 miles to a second fork and veer left to stay on FS 10024.
-Continue for approximately 4 miles to reach Middle Piney Lake Picnic Site.
-Total distance: 26 miles, approximately 42 minutes from Big Piney.
+From Big Piney, Wyoming, head west on Wyoming State Highway 350 for approximately 10 miles until it transitions into County Road 111/Middle Piney Road.
+Continue for an additional 10 miles to enter Bridger-Teton National Forest where the road becomes Forest Service Road 10046.
+Follow FS 10046 for approximately 2 miles, then veer left at the fork onto FS 10024 toward Middle Piney Lake.
+Continue on FS 10024 for approximately 4.75 miles to reach the site.
+Large trailers are not advised.

 Amenities